montagestudio/docs.montagestudio.com/montage-studio/styling-montagejs-applications.md

 MontageJS applications are assembled out of multiple user interface components.
 These components are stored in the UI directory of your project and identified by a .reel extension.
 Each component in this directory presents a particular portion or view of your application and consists of three files that control the component’s structure (HTML), presentation (CSS), and behavior (JavaScript).
 At the top of the view hierarchy is main.reel, the main user interface component, which is provided with every new MontageJS project; think of it as the container that uses all the other components in this directory for the presentation.

 Separating the structure, presentation, and behavior of user interface components into different files makes it easy for a designer to step in and control the look of your application.
-While developers work on the functionality of the app, assembling components into functional areas, CSS ninjas can work on the look and feel of the app.
+While developers work on the functionality of the app, assembling components into functional areas, designers can work on the look and feel of the app.
 The process is:

 1. Identify the components in the project’s UI directory.